abteilung/typo3-cms-speciality-distribution/README.rst

 	# Head to the home
 	cd bootstrap_package

-	# Installation of Composer is not already don
+	# Installation of Composer is not already done
 	curl -sS https://getcomposer.org/installer | php

 	# Optional: install it globally.
-You may reload your terminal.
+You may need to reload your terminal.
 	mv composer.phar /usr/local/bin/composer

 	# Install dependencies